Get answers to frequently asked questions about Ways of Thinking/Ways of Doing

 My department or program doesn't have an undergraduate major, though we offer undergraduate courses, a minor, or honors program.
 Do we need to worry about the Ways?

-Since Ways-certified courses are desirable to students, it's a good idea to consider, if appropriate, certifying your course for Ways.
+Since students must fulfill their Ways general breadth requirement (11 courses), they find Ways-certified courses desirable.
+If appropriate, it's a good idea to certify your course for Ways.

 What is the responsibility of an Interdisciplinary Program (IDP) for registering courses listed in our program?